 The lazy, hazy days of summer are just around the corner which means it’s time to start planning your summer reading list!
-My list of best beach reads for 2022 include recently published contemporary fiction, historical fiction, romance, and mystery/thrillers that I have either read already or that are in my TBR pile for this summer.
+My list of best beach reads for 2022 include recently published contemporary fiction, historical fiction, romance, and mystery/thrillers – all of which I have personally read and can recommend.

 Whatever your mood, I’m sure you’ll find something that appeals to you so pack your beach bag with your sunscreen and a few of these then head to the beach, the pool, the dock or your backyard patio to soak up some sunshine and escape with a good book!

 Read 29 of the Best Summer Beach Reads in 2021

 Read 21 Travel-Inspired Books for Your Summer 2020 Reading List